 Salesperson Phone

-Your company may have recently launched new services and products or features since the last time you reached out to a prospect.
+Your company may have recently launched new services and products or features since the last time you sent those old leads emails.

-As a salesperson, it’s an opportunity to re-engage with a cold lead by sending an email showcasing those new offerings and position a value that may resonate with them today.
+As a salesperson, it’s an opportunity to reengage by sending an email to leads showcasing those new offerings and position a value that may resonate with them today.

 You could also share new and interesting content that your team has recently created.
-For example, a relevant case study or a recently-created guide that could help their business.
+For example, share a relevant case study or a recently created guide that could help their business.

 This tactic is purely value-based and doesn’t come across as too sales focused.
-Instead, it positions your company and brand as trying to be helpful.
+Instead, it positions your company as helpful.

 - A proper greeting or an introduction paragraph that creates interest.